-John & Ken: KFI, 1992-99; KABC, 1999-2000; KFI, 2001-13.
+JOHN & KEN: KFI, 1992-99; KABC, 1999-2000; KFI, 2001-23.
 John Kobylt and Ken Champiou returned to afternoon drive at KFI on April 30, 2001 and have dominated the commute home for over a decade.
 Their show was added to the WOR-New York line-up in early 2013.

-JOHN, Revin: KBIG, 2007.
+John, Revin: KBIG, 2007.
 Born and raised in Johannesburg, South Africa, Revin now works middays at KBFF-Portland.
 After leaving Southern California, he worked for a year in Dubai in the UAE.

 Johns, George: KMLT, 2005-10.
 George was a consultant to the Amaturo group, which included the JILL/fm stations in Thousand Oaks and Orange County.

 the image voice at KABC, Entertainment Tonight

 Johnson, Bruce: KFAC, 1969-71; KLAC, 1971-72; KHJ, 1972-75.
 Bruce owns stations in Palm Springs and Idaho.

-(Shirley Jahad; Michael Josephson; and Josh Jacobs)
+(Ryan James, Ron Johnson, Michael Josephson, and Josh Jacobs)

 Johnson, Charlie: KMPC, 1967-69.
 Charlie has passed away.

-Johnson, Chuck: KTYM, 1962.
+1962; KJLH, 70s.
 The former general manager at KTYM died July, 27, 2004, at the age of

 was the gm at the Cal State Northridge station until the spring of 2009.